-Heat accounts for over a third of UK carbon emissions and is the most difficult challenge we face en-route to net-zero by 2050.
+Heat accounts for over a third of UK carbon emissions and is the most difficult challenge we face en-route to en-route to net-zero by 2050.
 This Policy Commission report established by the University of Birmingham and the CBI outlines the colossal challenge of decarbonising heat in the UK, what the challenge means for businesses, consumers and communities.

-The Heat Commission’s report call for the establishment of an independent, time-limited, impartial National Delivery Body (NDB) that will work with government on creating, coordinating and delivering an overarching NDB.
+The Heat Commission’s report call for the establishment of an independent, time-limited, impartial National Delivery Body (NDB) that will work with government on creating, coordinating and delivdelivering an overarching NDB.
 The proposed National Centre for the Decarbonisation of Heat (NCDH) could prove pivotal in the local delivery of the NDB’s work.

 Powering West Midlands Growth: A Regional Approach to Clean Energy Innovation, March 2018 (pdf - 21MB)